aryalsushant/swytch-1b/DATA_CLEANING_DECISIONS.md

 # Data Cleaning Decisions

-## Files NOT Included in Repository

 ### `cpsaat11b_cleaned.csv` - Not Using
 **What it contains:** 599 detailed occupation categories with age breakdowns

 **Why we're not using it:**
 - **Too granular for initial modeling** - 599 occupations vs 30 in cpsaat09 would make the model unnecessarily complex
-- **Single time point limitation** - Only contains 2024 data, not time-series data needed for forecasting
+- **Single time point limitation** - Only contains 2024 data, not time series data needed for forecasting
 - **Project scope** - Our goal is to identify broad career trends, not predict every specific job title
 - **Advisor guidance** - recommended starting with manageable dataset and 60/3 month train/test split